 Hello!
 My name is Rachel Greene and I am honored to be serving as the President of the Beta Epsilon chapter of Tri Sigma.
 I am from Oak Lawn, IL and I am a sophomore Communication major with an Event Planning minor.
-Outside of Tri Sigma, I am involved in Student Government Association (Chief of Staff), University Union Board (Director of Traditions and Collaborations), and Rockython (Director of Activities).
+Outside of Tri Sigma, I am involved in Student Government Association (Chief of Staff), University Union Board (Vice President of Finance), and Rockython (Vice President of Communications).
 Last year, I served as Tri Sigma's Education Director.
 When I arrived at WIU, I knew I wanted to go through formal recruitment immediately.
 Almost immediately upon meeting women in this chapter, I knew this was the place I would call home.
 I remember running home to Tri Sigma like it was yesterday and can confidently say that it was the best decision I ever made.
 Almost 2 years later, joining this sorority has changed me as a person and has shaped me into the leader I am today.
 I look forward to leading this organization with love and leaving my mark on Beta Epsilon.

 Vice President of New Member Education

 Vice President of Operations